20 Signs You’re Overspending (and How to Fix Them)

 Your Monthly Subscriptions Are Out of Control

-If half the subscriptions sit untouched, it’s time to cut them loose.
-Checking statements regularly and canceling what no longer serves a purpose puts cash back where it belongs, in your pocket.
+If half the subscriptions sit unused, you’re paying for convenience instead of value.
+Checking statements regularly and canceling what you don’t use puts cash back where it belongs.

 Related Video: Smart Financial Planning Helps You AVOID DANGEROUS Money Mistakes